Gmanicus/Gmanicus/README.md

 📝 I am currently working on a 3D post-apocolyptic sci-fi game that is, for now, called Node Colonies

 I am also a part of team **Debug Life** in the team/final projects phase of a Full-Stack Web Development program provided by the Bethel School of Technology.
-Our project is TBD
+Our project is a Point and Click Escape Room web game.

 <hr>